Sampling-based inference for large linear models, with application to linearised Laplace: Conclusion

 \section{Conclusion}

 Our work introduced a sample-based approximation to inference and hyperparameter selection in Gaussian linear multi-output models.
-This allowed us to scale the linearised Laplace method to ResNet18 on CIFAR100, where it was computationally intractable with existing methods.
+The approach is asymptotically unbiased, allowing us to scale the linearised Laplace method to ResNet models on CIFAR100 and Imagenet without discarding covariance information, which was computationally intractable with previous methods.
 We also demonstrated the strength of the approach on a high resolution tomographic reconstruction task, where it decreases the cost of hyperparameter selection by two orders of magnitude.
 The uncertainty estimates obtained through our method are well-calibrated not just marginally, but also jointly across predictions.
 Thus, our work may be of interest in the fields of active and reinforcement learning, where joint predictions are of importance, and computation of posterior samples is often~needed.